Christmas party tips & traps

 John Keron v Westpac Banking Corporation

-Later that evening, a sexual assault was alleged to have occurred by a male employee on a female staff member.
-When the employees left the pub, the same male employee was alleged to have verbally harassed another female employee.
-Westpac investigated and subsequently dismissed Keron, the male employee, relying on both incidents as valid reasons for the dismissal.
+Later in the evening, well after the closing of the event itself, but still at the pub venue, Mr Keron was alleged to have indecently assaulted a female staff member.
+Then, when the employees left the pub, Mr Keron was alleged to have verbally harassed another female employee.
+Westpac investigated the incidents and subsequently dismissed Mr Keron.

-Keron challenged the dismissal on the basis that the incidents happened hours after the work-event finished when he was not on the clock.
-So where did the Fair Work Commission draw the line with work-sponsored social functions?
+Keron challenged the dismissal on the basis that the incidents happened hours after the work-event finished.

-The first assault incident was found to have a sufficient connection to Keron’s employment despite employee attendance being optional.
-Notably, the FWC considered that because the employees remained in the same venue within the same group of people, even though the organised work event ended hours earlier, the event remained a ‘work-related event’ for the purposes of the workplace policies regarding sexual harassment until the employees left.
+The Commission found that the assault incident had a sufficient connection to Mr Keron’s employment, and despite employee attendance at the social event being optional.
+Notably, the FWC considered that because the employees remained in the same venue, and within the same group of people, and even though the organised work event ended hours earlier, the event remained a ‘work-related event’.

-However, the FWC found in favour of the employee on the verbal assault incident, finding that it was not sufficiently connected given both employees had travelled to various venues and the employees were not previously known to each other.
+However, the FWC accepted the employee’s argument on the verbal assault incident, finding that it was not sufficiently connected to the employment given both employees had travelled to various venues after the social event ended, and Mr Keron and the second female employee were not previously known to each other.

 Disclaimer: The information contained this article is general and intended as a guide only.
 Professional advice should be sought before applying any of the information to particular circumstances.
 While every reasonable care has been taken in the preparation of this update, Aitken Legal does not accept liability for any errors it may contain.
 Liability limited by a scheme approved under professional standards legislation.